 where,n is the no. of address lines and N is the total memory in bytes.

 2D Memory organization –

-In 2D organization memory is divided in the form of rows and columns(Matrix) .
-Each row contains a word, now in this memory organization there is a decoder.
-A decoder is a combinational circuit which contains n input lines and 2n output lines.
-One of the output line will select the row which address is contained in the MAR and the word which is represented by that row that will get selected and either read or write through the data lines.
+In 2D organization, memory is divided in the form of rows and columns(Matrix).
+Each row contains a word, now in this memory organization, there is a decoder.
+A decoder is a combinational circuit that contains n input lines and 2n output lines.
+One of the output lines will select the row which address is contained in the MAR and the word which is represented by that row that will get selected and either read or write through the data lines.

 2.5D Memory organization –

 In 2.5D Organization the scenario is the same but we have two different decoders one is column decoder and another is row decoder.
 Column decoder used to select the column and row decoder is used to select the row.
 The address from the MAR will go in decoders’ input.
 Decoders will select the respective cell through the bit outline, the data from that location will be read or through the bit in line data will be written at that memory location.